 Elkhorn Peak Trailhead:

 Drive on Interstate 15 north of Malad City.
 Take Devil Creek Reservoir (exit 22).
 Drive north past the reservoir which will be to the right.
 Continue down this paved road for 3.2 miles until you get to the overpass above I-15.
 Turn left at the sign for Summit Campground.
 This turns into forest dirt road #041.
-It is a little bumpy and wash boarded but a passenger car should be able to make it if you drive slowly.
+The road may be bumpy and wash boarded so drive slowly.
+Having high clearance or 4-wheel drive is recommended.
 Drive for 1.5 miles and the road will bend north for 0.5 mile.
 It then goes back toward the west again.
 You will pass a side road that leads to the Wright Creek National Recreation Trail on the right.
-Keep driving and stay on the main road which becomes narrow.
+Keep driving and stay on the main road which will become narrow.
 You will pass the entrance of Summit Campground on the left.
 It is a popular place on weekends.
 Stay on the main road and keep driving until you get to the end of the road.
 There will be a small trailhead and turnaround point where you can park.
 You should be able to see a creek on the left and a bridge with a trail sign nearby.

 The mountain can also be accessed from the south and west.
 I have not done any of these routes but will mention them for anybody who is interested.
 The exit to Elkhorn Road is from Interstate 15 at Malad City and heads northwest.
 Several dirt roads branch off from Elkhorn Road.
 The other side of Kents Canyon is located on Forest Road 832.
 West Elkhorn Canyon is located at the end of Forest Road 842.
 The other side of Indian Mill Canyon is located near the town of Daniels.
 This is east of Daniels Reservoir on Forest Road 213.